 The result?
 The company received a top-ranking happiness score in 2019.

-The capabilities of AI can go far beyond automating simple, repetitive tasks, if we consider how AI can work together with humans to create a team of, essentially, super employees.
+The capabilities of AI can go far beyond automating simple, repetitive tasks, if we consider how AI can work together with humans to create a team of what are essentially super employees.

 In 10 years’ time...

 Of course, all of the above shifts are already taking place.
-So what does that mean for what we can expect from AI and the employee experience at contact centers this decade?
+So what we can expect from AI and the employee experience at contact centers this decade?

 Harald paints an interesting picture:

-“We will see a continuous shift in contact centers: AI will relieve employees from monotone, receptive and transactional tasks.
-Currently we see isolated approaches by AI such as RPA, which is used to automate some easy transactional data entry jobs.
+“We will see a continuous shift in contact centers: AI will relieve employees from monotonous and transactional tasks.
+Currently we see isolated approaches by AI such as robotic process automation (RPA), which is used to automate some easy transactional data entry jobs.
 In the years to come, we will see a merging of different AI technologies.

-Cognitive chatbots will identify a customer intent, and based upon what the customer needs, pass this request on to RPA.
-Which means that in some cases, an employee will not even notice that a customer request has been successfully handled.
+AI chatbots will identify a customer intent, and based upon what the customer needs, pass this request on to RPA.
+Which means that in some cases, an employee will not even realize that a customer request has been successfully handled.

 This will give a lot of extra time for employees to do what human beings can do best: engage with a customer, empathize and build a strong relationship.”